 10. Bathe together

-The benefits of skin to skin for your baby can include bonding, less crying, safety and temperature control.
+The benefits of skin to skin for your baby can include bonding, less crying, safety, and temperature control.
 It makes sense to try and bathe with them if your baby hates baths!
 Your touch and presence can calm your little one down and you’ll both get clean.

 11. Bath Toys

-If your baby is a little older, out of the newborn stage and still is not a fan of tub time, toys can help.
+If your baby is a little older, out of the newborn stage, and still is not a fan of tub time, toys can help.
 They provide great little distractions while also helping your baby learn hand- eye coordination.
 Try to avoid toys with little holes that can water can get inside of and mildew.
-Regularly check your baby’s bath toys and replace if necessary.
+Regularly check your baby’s bath toys and replace them if necessary.

 Important Baby Bathing Safety Tips